foundersandcoders/old-coursebook/patterns/week6/chartjs.md

 ### Chart.js

 ##### Chart.js is a simple tool that allows you to build charts!
 Below is an example of a Radar chart that we've made especially for you!
+[Live Demo](http://codepen.io/anon/pen/avVgaw)

 ![screen shot 2015-10-19 at 15 01 31](https://cloud.githubusercontent.com/assets/2305591/10579872/7d2e366c-7672-11e5-85fd-dd1a9a433fa7.png)